bmolnar91/workbook/module_oop.md

 #### What are the features of static attributes and static methods of a class?
 What are the benefits, when to use them?
-IN PROGRESS

 Class members represent states and behaviours connected to the 'class' itself, all of its instances at the same time.

 Benefits:
-- There's one version of them in memory, bound at compile-time (early binding).
+* There's one version of them in memory, bound at compile-time (early binding).
-- Depending on access level, class members can be reached from anywhere without needing an instance of the class.
+* Depending on access level, class members can be reached from anywhere without needing an instance of the class.

 When to use: see above